How To Build A Bigger, Better Donor Base

-How do you relate to your friends?
-You call them, write them and send them messages on Facebook.
-You meet for coffee and for dinner.
+How do you keep in contact with your friends?
+You call them and send them messages on social media.
+You meet for coffee or dinner.
+You text them when you want to say hello.
 With time and effort, you nurture the relationship.
 It’s the same with your organization’s supporters.
 If you look at your donor base and see only dollar signs, you’ll have problems.
-Donor relationships that focus only on gifts are like shallow friendships; they won’t last.
+Donor relationships that focus only on gifts are like superficial friendships; they won’t last.

 Before you start communicating, you need to build a donor list.
 It’s an ongoing project, as new donors are added and inactive ones removed.
-Here are some ways to collect potential donors.
+Here are some ways to accumulate potential donors.

 Wouldn’t it be great if you could clone your current supporters?
 Well, in a way you can by sending donor acquisition mailings each year.
 An acquisition mailing is a fundraising piece sent to people who are similar to your existing donor base.
 Most nonprofits do at least one acquisition mailing a year.
 They buy lists of donors similar to their own and send each of them a fundraising letter.

-Those who respond with a gift are added to the nonprofit’s mailing list.
-A good response to an acquisition mailing is 1 percent.
+Those who respond with a gift are added to the nonprofit’s donor mailing list.
+A good response to an acquisition mailing is one percent.

 An acquisition mailing is not about raising money, it is about getting new donors.
 Rarely do donations from an acquisition mailing cover the costs of the mailing.
 An acquisition mailing simply buys you new donors who, hopefully, will become loyal supporters of your organization.

 Your website can bring in new supporters.
 Those who visit it are interested in your organization, so make sure your home page includes a prominent call-to-action to sign up for your newsletter or other mailings.
 Make the sign-up form as simple and straightforward as possible.

 Every organization has special events.
 The people who attend your annual fundraising 5k but aren’t donors, could and should be.
 Collect information for your donor list about everyone who attends your events.